Meekdavid/Niyo-Assesment/README.md

 Endpoint: `POST /api/Authentication/Register`

 Register a new user in the system.
-TypeId 1 for admin, 2 for teacher and 3 for steudent.
+For the payload below, TypeId 1 for admin, 2 for teacher and 3 for student.

 #### Request Payload